Additional Qualifications

 Special Education

-Courses from the list below, completed between September 1, 2022 and August 30, 2025 are eligible to apply for subsidy funding.
+Courses from the list below completed between September 1, 2025 and August 31, 2026 are eligible for this subsidy.

 • Equitable and Inclusive Schools, Part 1